 When films are equipped with closed captioning, we offer closed captioning devices (small, easy-to-read LED screens) for patrons who are deaf or hard of hearing.

-Captioning is currently only available at the State Theatre.
+Captioning is currently available in the historic main auditorium, screening room, and at the State Theatre.

 Patrons who cannot or do not wish to transfer from their wheelchairs to theater seats should request wheelchair seating locations when ordering tickets for events with reserved seating.
 All accessible seats are marked on the seating charts.
 For general admission events, all seats are available on a first come, first served basis – with those in wheelchairs or scooters having the priority to accessible seats.

 The wheelchair accessible sections allow for up to two companions per wheelchair.
 If your party consists of four or more people, the box office manager will seat your party as close together as possible, without guarantee you will all be together.